How to find a doctor

-Your family doctor, also known as a general practitioner (GP), may be someone you’ve known for years, but once you move away you should register with a local GP.
+Your family doctor, also known as a general practitioner (GP), may be someone you’ve known for years, but once you move away you should find a local GP and register with them.
 Whether you’re in student digs or have moved to a new area, there’ll be a number of surgeries you can choose from.
-Ask a friend for a recommendation, or search online.

-To register, you’ll need to take your medical card, which gives your personal details and NHS number, and fill in a registration form at the surgery.
+To register with a doctor, you’ll need to take your medical card, which gives your personal details and NHS number, and fill in a registration form at the surgery.
 You can also register without a medical card by completing a GMS1 form, which should also be available at the surgery.

 You’ll be given a practice leaflet telling you when the surgery is open, how to make an appointment, which health professionals are based at the surgery and the other services and clinics they operate.
 These can include: minor surgery, physiotherapy, counselling and clinics – such as mother and baby, family planning, drug addiction or stop smoking – and specialist equipment for people with disabilities.